-- Written Examinations - The duration of a written examination is mostly three hours.
+- Written Examinations - The duration of a written examination is on average three hours.
 Written examinations may consist of multiple choice questions, problem questions, essay questions, or a combination.
-In general, this is previously indicated by the teacher of the course.
+In general, this will have previously been indicated by the teacher of the course.
 The results of written examinations are published by the examination office, both in Progress and on the notice board in the Weber Foyer of the Harmony Building, and are usually available within 10 working-days.

-- Oral Examinations - Oral examinations are arranged for by the teachers, and normally take half an hour to an hour.
-In principle, oral exams must take place in the same examination period as the written exam following the semester or during mid-term exams.
+- Oral Examinations - Oral examinations are arranged by the teachers, and generally lasts half an hour to an hour.
+In principle, oral exams must take place in the same examination period as the written exam following the semester or during midterm exams.
 Right after the oral exam, the student will receive the result.
 Students are requested to inform the International Office of their results.

-Students should be aware there is the possibility that some exams will be administered digitally (computer based exam).
+Students should be aware that some exams will be administered digitally (computer based exam).

 First Examination & Resit

-The academic calendar will show in detail when exactly the exam period and resit periods take place.
+The academic calendar shows when each exam period and resit period takes place.